bobfrank1/bobfrank1.github.io/README.md

-This is my website.
+This is the code for [my website](http://bobfrank.github.io).
 The theme is derived from Steve Miller's mashup up of a number of other Jekyll and wordpress themes.
 Thanks to him for his hard work and his [useful tutorial](http://svmiller.com/blog/2015/08/create-your-website-in-jekyll/).